shopsys/monorepo-tools/docs/contributing/guidelines-for-writing-upgrade.md

 ## Structure of upgrade files

-Each upgrade file must have link to main UPGRADE.md file with general informations about upgrade and may contain one or more of following main sections:
+Each upgrade file must have link to main UPGRADE.md file with general information about upgrade and may contain one or more of following main sections:

 * shopsys/framework
 * shopsys/coding-standards